-This is a repost of an article originally posted in 2016.
+This is an updated post of an article we originally posted in 2016.
 It’s something we still enjoy and hope you can enjoy too!

 K, so what is a No-Spend Month?
 This is how we do it:

 We don’t purchase anything from November 1st until the day (or so) before Thanksgiving.
 So yes, it’s not technically a whole month for us, but read on.
 No-spending includes no groceries (yes, even milk!), no online shopping, no clothing, no eating out, nor entertainment.
 So pretty much NOTHING, right?

 - Bills: insurance, utilities, mortgage… those need to be paid!

 - Car stuff: gas, and maintenance.

 - Services (babysitters, hair, etc) and fundraisers are fine too.
 Hard to tell the neighbor kids, “No, I don’t want to support your hard work ethic right now.”
 FYI- we go pretty light on all services, and I do say no to a fundraiser if it doesn’t make sense for us.
 I’m in a “no-spend” frame of mind, so it’s easier!

 - Gifts.
 For me, it’s hard enough to find a good gift- so if I come across a great idea for a gift- I jump on it.
 On that note, we’ve been known to use an old gift card during the month too.
 Our No-Buy-November is all about using the resources we have, so we think it’s ok.

 What on earth?!
 Why a no-buy November?